nethalo/proxysql-basics-master-slave/README.md

 ### Check the mysql_server status

-Verify that the master and the slaves are part of the hostgroups that they belong.
+Verify that the Primary and the Replicas are part of the hostgroups that they belong.
 For this query the runtime_mysql_servers table:

 ```mysql
 mysql> SELECT hostgroup_id,hostname,port,status FROM runtime_mysql_servers;